No more family secrets

 (They give me a lot of backtalk for sure!)
 My kids also understand my childhood, why I'm paranoid and why I may be overly protective.
 I've explained what happened to me and why it drives me to ask them if they are okay.

 I watch my children's faces, their reactions to people, how they respond, yes, I'm paranoid.
 I like to think most people are good, and I do believe it.
 But, there are some people who will take advantage of children for whatever reasons: mental illness, abuse they suffered, etc. My parents wanted to sweep anything ugly under the table and pretend it didn't happen.
 This is exactly why it continues to happen.
-Please give your children a voice and the confidence to tell another adult, peer, WHOEVER, that touching their private parts is NOT okay.
+Please give your children a voice and the confidence to tell another adult, peer, WHOEVER, that someone touching their private parts is NOT okay.